Both game masters and players will find a

 red-haired Creep; Angiss, the wise halfling

-Salia; all on a quest to destroy the legacy of
+a quest to destroy the legacy of the

 strange swamp monsters, an unwitting